BILLPC2684/TGR-PRTO-RAYLIB/README.md

 - Has Audio: `No` Requesting Help!!!

-- Has Inputs: `Yes`  Using raylib input | Check the [Settings.cfg](./Settings.cfg) File (if generated)
+- Has Inputs: `Yes`  Using raylib input | Check the [Settings.cfg]() File (if generated)

 - Has Network: `Somewhat` Networking is usable but not connected to Utilization

-- SAV-able data: `Yes` Note: all ROMs ran will generate 8MiB files
+- SAV-able data: `Somewhat` Yes, haven't tested | Note: all ROMs ran will generate 8MiB files

 - Compiler Status: `Inactive` This project is currently on hold, Please Wait...
+Please use CustomASM for now

 ### NOTE: if theres emulation errors, crashes or glitch out, check your ROM before reporting... (if someone else made the ROM then contact them first)

 ## Why does GitHub updates take so long?